Rare November tornadoes strike Long Island and Connecticut

 Three Weather Service offices have issued record-setting numbers of tornado warnings since Oct.
 1:

-- The New York City Weather Service office, which also covers northern New Jersey, extreme-southeast New York state, all of Long Island and the southern half of Connecticut, issued five tornado warnings Saturday.
-That warning count single-handedly exceeds any previous October-to-March period and represents a third of the cold season warnings ever issued (since records began in 1986).
-The office has also issued more tornado warnings this month than any since September 2012.
-And, for the year, the office has issued a record-tying 16 tornado warnings.
+- The New York City Weather Service office, which also covers northern New Jersey, extreme southeast New York state, all of Long Island and the southern half of Connecticut, issued five tornado warnings Saturday.
+That warning count single-handedly exceeds any previous October to March period and represents a third of the cold season warnings ever issued (since records began in 1986).
+The office has also issued more tornado warnings so far this month than any since Sept.
+2012.
+And, for the year, the office has now issued a record-tying 16 tornado warnings.

-- The Binghamton, N.Y., Weather Service office, which also serves Syracuse, Wilkes-Barre, Ithaca and Utica, has issued five tornado warnings since Oct.
+- The Binghamton, N.Y., Weather Service office, which also serves Syracuse, Wilkes-Barre, Ithaca, and Utica, has already issued five tornadoes since Oct.
 1, two more than any previous cold season, and it’s only mid-November.
-One third of the cold season tornado warnings that the office has ever issued have been in the past six weeks.
+One third of the cold season tornado warnings that the office has ever issued have been in the last six weeks.

-- The Boston Weather Service office, which also covers much of Rhode Island, northern Connecticut and eastern Massachusetts, has issued seven tornado warnings since Oct.
-1. Before this year, it had issued only six in all other years — one in 2020 and the rest in 2018.
+- The Boston Weather Service office, which also covers much of Rhode Island, northern Connecticut, and eastern Massachusetts, has issued seven tornado warnings since Oct.
+1. Before this year, it had only issued six in all other years; one in 2020 and the rest in 2018.
 The 22 tornado warnings it has issued in 2021 are, by far, a record.

 Climate change may be playing a role